PyFstat/PyFstat/README.md

 This project is open to development, please feel free to contact us for advice or just jump in and submit an issue or pull request.

+Here's what you need to know:
+* The github automated tests currently run on python [3.6,3.7,3.8] and new PRs need to pass all these.
+* The automated test also runs the [black](https://black.readthedocs.io) style checker.
+If possible, please run this locally before pushing changes / submitting PRs: `black --check --diff .` to show the required changes, or `black .` to automatically apply them.

 ## Citing this work